 Cross-Border Institutions and the Globalization of Innovation

-This paper identifies weak cross-border institutions as an important constraint on the geographic boundaries of innovation.
-We construct novel measures of innovation diffusion and collaboration at the country-pair level using 67 million patents from more than 100 patent offices.
-Exploiting the staggered signing of bilateral investment treaties (BITs) as shocks to cross-border contract enforcement and property rights, we find that signatory countries significantly increase technology adoption and sourcing from each other after the signing of a BIT; they also increase R&D collaborations.
+We identify strong cross-border institutions as a driver for the globalization of innovation.
+Using 67 million patents from over 100 patent offices, we introduce novel measures of innovation diffusion and collaboration.
+Exploiting staggered bilateral investment treaties as shocks to cross-border property rights and contract enforcement, we show that signatory countries increase technology adoption and sourcing from each other; they also increase R&D collaborations.
 These interactions result in technological convergence.
-The effects are particularly strong for countries with weak domestic institutions, technological laggards, and for process innovation.
-Increases in the mobility of financial and human capital are the key channels.
+The effects are particularly strong for process innovation, and for countries that are technological laggards or have weak domestic institutions.
+Increased innovation contracting and exchange of capital are the key channels.

 Suggested Citation: Suggested Citation